Engaged vs. Disengaged Employees

 However, while engaged employees are incredibly valuable to an organization, management must do its part to create an environment in which those individuals can thrive.
 Actively encouraging people to contribute their ideas by creating an environment of trust and sharing is the first step to cultivating a core of high-performance personnel.

-By openly rewarding employees for those contributions, management will ultimately foster an environment which results in longer employee retention and an overall convivial atmosphere.
+By openly rewarding employees for those contributions, management will ultimately foster an environment that results in longer employee retention and an overall convivial atmosphere.
 The research proves that those companies that do not provide a beneficial atmosphere ultimately hurt their own longevity and success.

 From your experience, have you had difficulty with employee disengagement?
 Were you able to re-engage those employees before it was too late?